mmagyar/declarapi-runtime/README.md

 Runtime dependencies of [declarapi](https://declarapi.com)

+This package is being made to service [declarapi](https://declarapi.com), but will work without out.

+Using it without the generated contracts is possible, but in that case the correctness of the contracts are not guaranteed.

 ## This package provides all runtime functionality:

 ### Validation the incoming and outgoing data to the specified schema